rbmuller/data_engineering/README.md

-# Engenharia de Dados
-Portfolio de Engenharia de Dados
+#Data Engineering

+Data Engineering Portfolio

-* Ingestão de dados com Apache Airflow ou Nifi em Docker em VM Cloud, DAGs montadas com Hooks e Operators
+Data ingestion with Apache Airflow or Nifi in Docker in Cloud, DAGs mounted with Hooks and Operators
-  * Exemplo de DAG airflow para ingerir de modo incremental dados de uma API SaaS

-* Camada de armazenamento dos dados Raw em AWS S3, ou HDFS
+DAG airflow example to incrementally ingest data from a SaaS API Raw data storage layer on AWS S3, or HDFS

-* Consulta dos dados na camada raw com external tables e redshift Spectrum
+Queriyng raw data with external tables and redshift Spectrum

-* Processamento dos dados em SQL, modelagem e criação do Schema no DW com DBT
+SQL data processing, Schema modeling and creation in DW with DBT

-* Dataviz proposto com Apache Superset
+Proposed Dataviz with Apache Superset

-* Exemplo de infra as code com AWS CDK e deploy com Github Actions e Pull Request na Branch específica
+Example of infra as code with AWS CDK and deploy with Github Actions and Pull Request in specific Branch